FAR-Lab/Mobile_HRI_Lab_Hub/Lab0/Readme.md

 This will prints out what is actually being published by our node!

 * Note that our node is alone in the network now!
 It is talking but no one is listening.
 That's right, nodes don't need a listener in order to speak.
+## Deliverables

+1. The folder of a ROS package that contains a publisher and a subscriber
+2. List 5 questions you have about ROS following the tutorial, answers you have and things you still don't get
+3. Feedback on the bootcamp: What was easy and what was difficult to understand?